 Since the first time we visited Florida as a family we’ve wanted to see more and more of the Sunshine State.
-Florida offers a variety of family road trip options ranging from beach vacation, island hopping in the Keys, to exploring the one-of-a-kind nature on the Gulf Coast.
+Florida offers a variety of family road trip options ranging from beach vacations, island hopping in the Keys, to exploring the one-of-a-kind nature on the Gulf Coast.
 We just completed an epic Florida Gulf Coast road trip, and if you haven’t do it, put it on your bucket list.